-- · Geophysics and Atmospheric Sciences
+- Geophysics and Atmospheric Sciences

 - Astrophysics

-- Computational Physics

 - Nuclear Physics

 - Material Science & Engineering

-- Electrical and Computer Engineering

-- · Medical Physics
+- Medical Physics

 In addition, many physics majors manage to complete dual or multiple major programs within the College of Science.
 This is possible because of a considerable overlap of the College of Science requirements.
-Popular dual majors with physics are: mathematics, computer science and chemistry.
+Popular dual majors with physics are: mathematics, planetary science, computer science and chemistry.